Second presidency of Donald Trump: Abortion

-In April 2024, former president Trump had declared that abortion should be delegated to states.
-He said he would not sign a federal ban and criticized the Arizona Supreme Court's ruling in Planned Parenthood Arizona v.
-Mayes (2024), which upheld an 1864 law.

-The Alabama Supreme Court ruled in LePage v.
-Center for Reproductive Medicine (2024) that frozen embryos are living beings.
-In contrast, Trump positioned himself in favor of in vitro fertilisation (IVF).

-On January 24, 2025, Trump reinstated the Mexico City policy ("global gag rule"), which had been rescinded by the Biden administration.
-Since Reagan in the 1980s, this rule has been put in place during Republican administrations and rescinded during Democratic administrations.
+In January 2025, Trump reinstated the Mexico City policy ("global gag rule"), which had been rescinded by the Biden administration.
+Since the 1980s, this rule has been put in place during Republican administrations and rescinded during Democratic administrations.

 In May 2025, in a case involving telehealth prescriptions and the abortion-drug Mifepristone, the Trump administration asked the court to dismiss the case, arguing that the states involve did not have standing.
 This case was Missouri v.
-FDA brought before Federal Judge Matthew Kacsmaryk in the Northern District of Texas.
+FDA brought before federal judge Matthew Kacsmaryk in the Northern District of Texas.
 The states involved were Missouri, Idaho, and Kansas.

 In June 2025, the Centers for Medicare & Medicaid Services ended the rule which required hospitals to provide emergency abortions under the Emergency Medical Treatment and Active Labor Act.

 In October 2025, the Food and Drug Administration approved a generic version of the abortion pill mifepristone, allowing three U.S. companies to produce it and expanding access to medication abortion.
 The administration has not implemented major new restrictions on medication abortion, although Health and Human Services officials announced a review of mifepristone's safety in response to pressure from opponents.

 Anti-LGBTQ+ policies

-During his second presidency beginning in 2025, Donald Trump launched a campaign of anti-LGBTQ+ and especially anti-transgender policies that eliminated federal recognition of transgender people, stripped legal protections, and sought to erase trans identities from public life.
+During his second presidency, Donald Trump launched a campaign of anti-LGBTQ+ and especially anti-transgender policies that eliminated federal recognition of transgender people, stripped legal protections, and sought to erase trans identities from public life.
 Through a series of executive orders, the administration defined sex strictly by birth biology, banned trans people from the military, restricted or defunded gender-affirming healthcare, censored research and education materials, and targeted schools, universities, and cultural institutions accused of promoting "gender ideology".
 Additional measures barred transgender athletes from sports, limited passport access, and fueled international efforts to undermine trans rights.
 Accompanied by rhetoric portraying transgender people as a societal threat, these policies triggered widespread legal challenges, condemnation from human rights groups, and a surge in emigration and asylum claims by transgender Americans.